Mission Accomplished speech: Subsequent events

 On April 30, 2008, White House Press Secretary Dana Perino said: "President Bush is well aware that the banner should have been much more specific and said, 'Mission accomplished for these sailors who are on this ship on their mission.'
 And we have certainly paid a price for not being more specific on that banner."
 In November 2008, soon after the presidential election in which Democrat Barack Obama was elected to succeed him, Bush indicated that he regretted the use of the banner, telling CNN, "To some, it said, well, 'Bush thinks the war in Iraq is over,' when I didn't think that.
 It conveyed the wrong message."
 In January 2009, Bush said, "Clearly, putting 'Mission Accomplished' on an aircraft carrier was a mistake."

 In 2010, the "Mission Accomplished" banner was transferred from the National Archives to the collection of the George W. Bush Presidential Center.
 The banner is not on display.

 American deaths in the Iraq War totaled 104 when President Bush gave his Mission Accomplished speech.
 A further 3,424 Americans were killed in the war through February 2011, when American combat operations there halted.

 Iraq War opponents have subsequently used the phrase "mission accomplished" in an ironic sense, while others have non-politically cited it as an example of a general public relations failure.
 In addition, some mainstream outlets questioned the state of the war with derivatives of this statement.
 For example, the October 6, 2003, cover of Time featured the headline "Mission Not Accomplished":

-On April 14, 2018, President Donald Trump tweeted "Mission Accomplished!" following a US-led airstrike on Syria in response to the alleged use of chemical weapons by the Assad regime.
+On April 14, 2018, President Donald Trump tweeted "Mission Accomplished!" following a US-led airstrike on Syria in response to the use of chemical weapons by the Assad regime.
 Critics were quick to point out the similarities to Bush's speech.